daft-engineers/project/README.md

 James: Will take Doxygen today.
 Doxygen should be added to CI

-Angus: Made changes to te audio class.
+Angus: Made changes to the audio class.
 Did a little more work on the amp, but was not able to get it quite working.
 Will keep finish the amp.

 AOB: Final integration: need to plan before the demo.

+# 29/03/2023

+James: Did the level meter/RMS.
+Will start to look at doxy.

+Angus Got the amp logic working separately.
+Will work on threading it now.

+Matthew: made the mixer thread safe.
+Modified the CI so that it runs the unit tests multiple times and any failed run makes the whole thing fail.
+Added a timeout to CI so that if you submit something that hangs, it will run forever.
+Made Ci jobs concurrent so only one CI job can have resources at one time to avoid issues with 2 folk running tests at the same time.
+Set it to run jobs in separate folders to help with this problem as well.
+Will pick up another ticket.

+Mark: Finished the filter and got it merged, will pick up another ticket.

+AOB: should we switch to working in the signed domain, at the start.